leticiagcapovilla/mywikitest/home/Machine/control_system.md

 ## In-house hardware design

 Some groups at LNLS are developing hardware solutions for Sirius.
-In order to standardize communication to all these hardware, [[CON:CON|CON]] developed a lightweight application layer protocol named [[CON:Basic_Small_Messages_Protocol_(BSMP)|Basic Small Messages Protocol (BSMP)]].
+In order to standardize communication to all these hardware, CON developed a lightweight application layer protocol named [[CON:Basic_Small_Messages_Protocol_(BSMP)|Basic Small Messages Protocol (BSMP)]].
 It may be used over several communication links (current uses are over RS-485 and Ethernet).

 [[CON:CON|Controls group]] is responsible for the development of [[CON:PUC|general-purpose analog and digital hardware control interfaces]], an [[CON:CON_Serial_Cape|adapter board with UARTs for BeagleBone Black]] and a [[CON:MBTemp|module for reading temperature data from Pt100 sensors]].